 Silent Night is available to rent, buy or stream.

 Nothing says the end of the world like being home for Christmas with the whole family.
 That’s how Keira Knightley’s Nell sees it, hosting a final festive gathering before an apocalyptic waste cloud spreads across the UK.
 Fortunately, a painless pill awaits that prevents what’s sure to be a horrific death if they can stop themselves from tearing one another apart first.
-Director Camille Griffin’s distinct approach to the festive horror focuses less on the traditional ‘happy family Christmas’ and instead opts to uncover an unspoken truth: sometimes, Christmas with your family is an absolute nightmare.
+Director Camille Griffin’s distinct approach to the festive horror focuses less on the traditional ‘happy family Christmas’ and, instead, uncovers an unspoken truth: sometimes, Christmas with your family is an absolute nightmare.

 READ MORE: ALL MY FRIENDS HATE ME